shillontheroad/makers-jam/README.md

 There are lots of ways to contribute to this project that use different skills and talents.
 For example, you could:

-   * Invent different models and projects that would take the MakersMam into schools.
+   * Invent different models and projects that would take the MakersJam into schools.

    * Try different tactile approaches and think of how to map them the web literacy map.